xmtp/xmtp-react-native/README.md

 > **Important**
 > If you are building a production-grade app, be sure to use an architecture that includes a local cache backed by an XMTP SDK.

-To learn more, see [Use a local cache](https://xmtp.org/docs/tutorials/performance#use-a-local-cache).
+To learn more, see [Use local-first architecture](https://xmtp.org/docs/build/local-first).

 ## Create a client